bpextensions/bpgallery/README.md

-# bpgallery
+# BP Gallery
-A Joomla gallery component.
+A development branch of Joomla! gallery component.